peterkaczorowski/kicad-mac-builder/README.md

 3D Models
 ---------
 * Open up KiCad.app, and open up demos/pic_programmer/pic_programmer.pro.
-Open up pcbnew.
+Open up Pcbnew.
 Click View->3D Viewer.
 A new window opens.
 It should show a PCB with mostly populated components, including LEDs, sockets, resistors, and capacitors.
 At least one connector appears to be missing.
 * Open up Pcbnew.app, and open up demos/pic_programmer/pic_programmer.pro.
 Click View->3D Viewer.
 A new window opens.
 It should show a PCB with mostly populated components, including LEDs, sockets, resistors, and capacitors.
 At least one connector appears to be missing.

 OCC